datagrok-ai/public/help/develop/how-to/access-data.md

 ### Managing Credentials

-Sensitive information is always a special case.
+Private information is always a special case.
 Datagrok has a built-in credentials management system that protects such data (for more details, see the [Security](../../govern/security.md#credentials-storage) article).
 For this reason, parameters of a connection that regulate access to the resource are processed independently.
 Therefore, you should not include these parameters to a custom connection string.
 However, pushing them in a `json` file to your project's repository is not a good idea either:

 ```json
 {